Whereis Command in Linux

 whereis search the binary, source and manual files for the command specified as an argument.

-whereis searches for the command’s files in the hard-coded paths and directories listed in the environment variables.
-Use the
+whereis searches for the command’s files in the hard-coded paths and directories listed in the environment variables

 -l option to find the directories where the